 A review of their estate plan should be one of your client’s New Year’s resolutions.
 The following checklist should be of assistance in making sure your client’s financial house is in proper order.

 Special needs beneficiaries require special planning to preserve their benefits.
 The Disabled Military Child Protection Act makes it easier for special needs beneficiaries of veterans to keep government benefits.

 Estate planning is much more than preparing a Will.
 The stories of Robin Williams, Joan Rivers, and Kasey Casey demonstrate how a comprehensive estate plan can make handling a lifetime incapacity or an unexpected death much easier for loved ones.

-In this month’s e-alert, we discuss the continuing need for estate planning for LGBT couples, even in light of the United States Supreme Court’s decision in Obergefell v.
+In this month’s e-alert, we discuss the continuing need for estate planning for LGBTQ couples, even in light of the United States Supreme Court’s decision in Obergefell v.
 Hodges.

 In Estate of Sarah O’Hare, the mother of a disabled child, serving as the guardian of her estate, was found personally liable for over $400,000.
 The court found that she used the guardian estate funds to benefit her and other members of the family and did not administer the estate for the sole benefit of her daughter.
 This case demonstrates the importance of fiduciaries of all types understanding their duties to the beneficiaries who are intended to be benefitted by the funds they are administering.